 Investing In A PAFA Education

+100% of our accepted students receive merit scholarships.
 We understand that financial consideration is one of the most important factors in choosing what school to attend.
-With that in mind, PAFA is fully committed to providing you with all relevant information in a simple and easy to understand way.
-We are here to guide you through all of your available options and are happy to assist you at any point during the process.
+With that in mind, PAFA is fully committed to providing you with all relevant information in a simple and easy-to-understand way.
 The average undergraduate merit scholarship is $19,722 per year and the average graduate merit scholarship is $17,290 per year.

 In addition to our reasonable tuition rates, we offer a number of financial aid and assistance options for eligible students.
 These include scholarships, grants, loans, and work-study programs.
 We also offer other types of aid, like employer tuition remission and veterans’ benefits.

 Our goal is to make it financially possible for every qualified applicant to enroll at PAFA and pursue their dreams.
 Therefore, we encourage you to explore all of the opportunities available and apply early for financial aid.

 Financial Aid Deadlines

 |October 1||2020–2021 FAFSA Application Opens|

 |February 1||FAFSA Priority Consideration due|